Bodies in suitcases: Arrested woman found 'hiding in apartment', kids' details revealed

-The 42-year-old woman arrested over the death of two children whose bodies were found in suitcases was found "hiding in an apartment" in Korea early today.
+The 42-year-old woman arrested over the death of two children whose bodies were found in suitcases was discovered "hiding in an apartment" in Korea early today.

 The woman was arrested in the city of Ulsan, South Korean website Chosun.com reported.

-The two children who died were a girl and a boy born in 2009 and 2012.
-Their genders or date of birth have not been reported up to now, the website reported.
+The two children who died were a girl and a boy born in 2009 and 2012, the website reported.
+Their genders or date of birth have not been reported until now.

 The woman was apprehended at 1am Korean time (4 am NZ time) in Ulsan, a city on Korea's southeast coast, according to the local news channel YTN.